Parbhat/pelican-blue/README.md

 $ git clone https://github.com/Parbhat/pelican-blue.git
 ```

-* Create a `THEME` variable in your `pelicanconf.py` file and set its value to location of pelican-blue theme.
+* Create a `THEME` variable in your `pelicanconf.py` file and set its value to the location of pelican-blue theme.

 ```python
 THEME = 'path-to-pelican-blue-theme'